firefly-iii/docs/docs/docs/csv/usage/roles.md

 This sets the main date of the transaction.
 This date will be used for sorting transactions.
 If your CSV file also includes a timestamp *in the same column* you can include it in your date format and it'll be parsed as well.

+It's important to be consistent about the date you use.
+Especially when your CSV has several date fields.
+Some banks add multiple dates.
+For example, a transaction received on a Saturday won't be processed until Monday, and both dates are added to the CSV file.

+Most people choose the date closest to the actual transaction.
+So the date on Saturday.
+Even when your bank statements don't show the transaction until Monday.

 ### Description

 The description of the transaction.